cupy/cupy/docs/source/tutorial/basic.rst

 Gradients of parameters are computed by :meth:`~Variable.backward` method.
 Note that gradients are **accumulated** by the method rather than overwritten.
-So first you must initialize gradients to zero to renew the computation.
+So first you must clear gradients to renew the computation.
-It can be done by calling the :meth:`~Link.zerograds` method.
+It can be done by calling the :meth:`~Link.cleargrads` method.

 .. doctest::

-   >>> f.zerograds()
+   >>> f.cleargrads()

 Now we can compute the gradients of parameters by simply calling backward method.